CaptainLucian/SteamDeck_InfiniteFusion_Installer/README.md

 # How To Use
 This installer is meant for SteamDeck installs, if you are looking to install it via Windows use the official methods outlined on r/PokemonInfiniteFusion.
 There is no promise of support, this is just a learning project.

-As of v1.0, this is the process.
+As of v1.0, this is the install process.
 1) Download v1.0
 2) Extract InfiniteFusion.sh and SteamShortcutMaker.py (they must be in the same folder as each other)
 3) Right-click on InfiniteFusion.sh and select "Run in Konsole"